 Parents and other family members under the same roof can help ease students into this change, by trying to keep the environment as normal as possible.
 Of course, this can be hard, especially if parents are working from home as well, or if the family lives in tight quarters.
 It’s very important to discuss the boundaries between work, school, and home life.
 Even if it’s uncomfortable, or you have absolutely no idea how to go about it, it’s the number one priority.
 Have a family discussion about what the changes will be, what each family member needs to ensure a smooth day, and what the boundaries are for the entire family, and for each member.
 And after that discussion, these lines should not be crossed.
 This goes for both students and parents as well.

 Some families also struggle with access to reliable technology.
-Most families share computers, laptops, tablets, and now, that each and every family member is in need of these every day, it can be the hardest thing to adapt to.
-Those who don’t have the luxury to purchase a laptop for every child in the household are struggling to organize gadgets in the house.
+Most families share computers, laptops and tablets, or sometimes have no home technology at all.
+This won’t be an issue for those pupils who attend a private school, with the average cost of a private school term being far more than the cost of a tablet needed to complete online lessons.
+This will only widen the gap between the rich and the poor, so whilst some families may struggle to even connect to wifi, other families may enjoy the luxury of one computer, laptop and tablet per family member.
+Now that each and every family member is in need of these items every day, it can be the hardest thing to adapt to.
+Those who don’t have the financial ability to purchase a laptop for every child in the household are struggling to organize gadgets in the house.

 Teachers need to be even more present, and even though it’s hard for them as well, they need to become educators and partners next to remaining teachers.
 As for the parents, they too need to be allies while remaining parents.
 Although it’s hard on everyone, it is the duty of parents and teachers to ensure the normal life of a student.
 This can be done by constant communication and support, and the understanding of students’ needs.
 If a child feels understood and feels a wall of support behind them, they will put in that extra effort to make this easier for their parents as well as for themselves.
 This independence and confidence will instill values any school or employer will be looking for.